 In the financial services area, Kristina has developed a significant practice advising on antitrust issues arising in connection with mobile and electronic payments.

 Kristina is an experienced litigator before the EU courts in Luxembourg.
 She has represented clients in disputes involving cartels and other alleged antitrust violations, state aid, legal privilege, access to documents and regulatory issues.

-Kristina teaches and speaks widely on topics such as EU antitrust policy and procedure, legal privilege, state aid, pharmaceutical antitrust, payments and financial services antitrust.
+Kristina teaches and speaks widely on topics such as EU antitrust policy and procedure, legal privilege, state aid and taxation, pharmaceutical antitrust, payments and financial services antitrust.
 Her commitment to client service and technical skill is evidenced by numerous accolades and rankings in the leading client surveys.

 This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.

 Kristina Nordlander has a thriving EU regulatory, litigation and competition practice, representing major companies, including in chemicals, mining, financial services, technology and life sciences.

 Her EU regulatory experience focuses on environment and chemical regulation, including REACH compliance and classification and labelling rules.